Board discusses budget priorities

 “If we could get those to work with new ones or those who are struggling and compensate them, that would be great,” Abalos said.

-Equity — schools that have students with the most need — and having more funding for counselors and/or more counselors were other aspects agreed on by the board.
+Providing equity to schools that have students with the most need and having more funding for counselors and/or more counselors were other aspects agreed on by the board.
 “I’d like to see us spend more money for the counselors, or more counselors to address the needs of the kids who make those statements before they do something,” Abalos said.

 If a student threatens to bring a gun or “blow the place up,” more than likely that student has a problem, Abalos said, and it could be prevented.